richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

       - name: How FunSearch Works
       - name: Key Discoveries and Benefits
   - name: "AlphaEvolve: Designing Advanced Algorithms with Gemini"
+    subsections:
-  - name: The Future of AI in Algorithmic Discovery
+      - name: Benefits of AlphaEvolve
   - name: Takeaways

 # Below is an example of injecting additional post-specific styles.